jlbmagic/thesquares/README.md

 ##To see the result of the React App in full functionality:

-1. Download the trial of FileMaker Pro 18 Advanced
+1. Download the trial of FileMaker Pro 18 Advanced: https://www.filemaker.com/trial/
 2. Open the TimeAllocations.fmp12 file in FileMaker.

 ##Preview Video